Nomad-Solutions/dev-env/README.md

 ### eslint
 You can extend these eslint configs by adding them to your own `eslint.config` as shown in the following sections.

-The remaining configuration is automatically handled when extending the [Nuxt layer](#nuxt-layer) from this package.

 #### Typescript
 Add the following to your `eslint.config.mjs`: